impronen/odin-curriculum/javascript/javascript_in_the_real_world/clean_code_continued.md

 }
 ```

-This function is doing some heavy lifting.
-If we break it down, it undertakes the following tasks:
+This function is responsible for the following tasks:

 1. Validates user data.
 2. Saves user data to the database.
 3. Sends a welcome email to the user.
 4. Logs user activity.

-Our poor function is burdened with all kinds of responsibilities.
+Our poor function is just absolutely burdened.
 While the code isn't hard to read, violating SRP can make life difficult when fixing bugs down the line.

 Let's imagine that there will be a bug in step two, where the user data is added to a database.
 Will your first instinct to be to look at the function named `processUserData`?
-Probably not, it's not referring to saving the user to the database but as our function has so many responsibilities, it might be where the problem lies.
+Probably not, it's not referring to saving the user to the database but as our function has so many responsibilities, the problem might be there.

 So how would we align this function to respect the SRP?
 By dividing it to smaller functions, something like this: